adblockplus/web.adblockplus.org/README.md

 ### Payment pages

 - `testmode` flag - changes the payment environment from "live" to "sandbox".
-- `has-subscription-response` string - Fake a has-subscription API response
+- `has-subscription` string - Fake "prevent duplicate subscirption" intervention states and outcomes
-    - `yes` - The user has a subscription
+    - `yes` - The client will always have a subscription
-    - `no` - The user has no subscription
+    - `no` - The client will never have a subscription
-    - `error` - The API returns an error
+    - `error` - The subscription check will always fail
-    - `timeout` - The API never responds
+    - `timeout` - The subscription check will always timeout
+    - `finding` - Show the subscription finding state
+    - `found` - Show the subscription found state

 ### Update page